Limb Lengthening.us

 ABOS certificates link

-He has published over 100 articles in the peer-reviewed literature and has authored and edited seven books and forty five book
+He has published over 100 articles in the peer-reviewed literature and has authored and edited 5 books and 33 book chapters.

-chapters.
-His latest book, Principles of Deformity Correction, has set a new standard in the understanding and treatment of
+His latest book, Principles of Deformity Correction, has set a new standard in the understanding and treatment of limb

 He was professor of Orthopedics, chief of Pediatric Orthopedics and co-director and founder of the Maryland Center for Limb